beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 Because the last epoch extends to $$\infty$$, we assume in practice an alternative time for its midpoint that extends the time series of the preceding boundaries in order to compute a finite last midpoint time.
 That is, for the last epoch, the time-covariate value is log(550)=6.3099182782

-Where we deleted the strict clock model, paste the following blocks that specify the generalized linear model (GLM) for all the rates ('all.rates') on a log-scale through a `designMatrix' and a `matrixVectorProductParameter':
+Where we deleted the strict clock model, paste the following blocks that specify the generalized linear model (GLM) for all the rates ('all.rates') on a log-scale through a 'designMatrix' and a 'matrixVectorProductParameter':

 ```
     <designMatrix id="epochDesignMatrix">